TestingWithFrank/testingwithfrank.github.com/supplied_steps.md

 on why using steps isn't a great long-term strategy, along with some suggested improvements (including abstracting out the business logic, having conversations around the requirements, moving the steps to ruby where it can be refactored).
-We're eventually going to have more details on this (hopefully what I'm writing here is making sense) but for now it is just [Coming Soon](coming_soon.html).

 These steps are all defined in the Frank Gem in [Frank/gem/lib/frank-cucumber/core_frank_steps.rb](http://github.com/moredip/Frank/blob/master/gem/lib/frank-cucumber/core_frank_steps.rb)